 As part of the planning process, architects and developers often require a pre-development survey of trees on the site, more commonly known as a BS5837 survey.

 It is advised that a BS5837 survey is carried out prior to any development design, as the presence of trees on a site can cause constraints for the design.
-Find out more here.
+Find out more on the British Standards website.

-Our CAD enabled software accurately plots trees with their identifiers and root protection zones, providing information that can then be easily used by the architect to design around the trees.
+Our CAD enabled software accurately plots trees with their identifiers, root protection zones and other important dimensions, providing information that can then be easily used by the architect to design around the trees.

 We also provide an Arboricultural Clerk of Works service, providing on-site support and advice for working with conflicts with trees.

-Please contact AV Arboriculture for further information.
+Please contact Arbor Vitae Arboriculture for further information.